1newstar/OracleScripts/Docs/sources/SOP_StagingDatabaseRefreshFromLive.rst

         recover database using backup controlfile;
     }

-In the above, 'nnnn' is *one higher* than the highest sequence of the archived logs you copied from the production server.
+In the above, 'nnnn' is *one higher* than the highest sequence of the archived logs you copied from the production server - 13775 in this example.
 Once the recovery is done, attempt to open the database:

 ..  code-block:: none